A person may require gallbladder removal surgery if other treatments do not relieve the inflammation and pain from gallstones and related issues.

 Gallbladder removal is a relatively common and straightforward procedure.
 It is possible to live a healthy life without a gallbladder.

 Doctors usually perform a laparoscopic cholecystectomy, which is less invasive than other techniques.
-To remove the gallbladder, they make precise incisions through which they insert a tiny video camera and special surgical tools.
+To remove the gallbladder, they make precise incisions on the body and insert a tiny video camera and special surgical tools.

-Laparoscopic procedures allow doctors to see and work inside the abdomen without making a large cut, which reduces both the risk of infection and the recovery time.
+Laparoscopic procedures allow healthcare professionals to see and work inside the abdomen without making a large cut, reducing the recovery time and the risk of infection.

 In some cases, a person may need an open cholecystectomy, which requires a large incision to allow doctors to see directly into the abdomen.

-The recovery process varies depending on the type of surgery.
+The recovery process following a cholecystectomy varies depending on the type of surgery.

 In all cases, a medical team will provide aftercare instructions on taking care of the wound and watching out for infection.
 It is essential not to take a shower for 1 or 2 days following surgery.